 Columbia University is one of the leading centers using Functional MRI/DTI to investigate language decline in children with low-functioning autism.
+Yale University is emerging as a leading brain imaging and research center for autism.

 What is autism and autistic spectrum disorders?